Along with the extensive experience of the Crothers Consulting team, we can bring you best practices in all areas of HR consulting and coaching.

 Interestingly, most models revolve around many of the same core competencies, practices and behaviors.
 One’s own experiences with effective and ineffective leaders will, likewise, be explored, leading to a deepened understanding of what behaviors differentiate leaders.
 Finally, while most organizations expect leaders to also “manage” individuals, teams, projects and organizations, the difference between leadership and management practices will be examined in this three hour workshop.

-Running Effective Meetings Remotely (M5)
+Running Effective Meetings - Hybrid or Remotely (M5)

-Your organization’s workplace policies have evolved to allow working from home and now team collaboration has never been more important.
+Your organization’s workplace policies have evolved to allow working from home or hybrid; now team collaboration has never been more important.
 Bringing people together in meetings is critical as leaders navigate important business decisions.
 In this session we will explore pros and cons of various forms of meetings and provide guidance for running meetings that are effective for you as the meeting leader and all participants.

 Handling Tough Conversations: Leveraging 8 Simple Principles to Conduct Difficult Conversations (M6)